 How much nicotine is in Zyn?

-What flavors do nicotine pouches and lozenges come in?
+What flavors do nicotine pouches come in?

 What flavors does Zyn come in?